 However, we did take notice of something interesting on the walk back:

 We assumed this was an old water fountain?
-There were no signs but the design seemed to suggest this:
+They didn’t have any interpretive signs, but the design seemed to suggest this:

 If anyone can confirm/deny its use, that would be greatly appreciated!

 Evora Nature Trails offer great opportunities to see the aqueduct and other sites around Evora.
 You can walk or bike the trails.
 The nature trail starts on the R114-4 road Évora-Arraiolos.